wonderful-group-smu/spm-G9/restful_api/README.md

 You can use access_token to access protected endpoints as a Bearer Token.

 You can use refresh token to retrieve a new access_token using the endpoint `POST /auth/refresh`.

+### Tips to start work on a new service

+To create new schemas, modify `myapi/models`.
+To create new endpoints, create a new blueprint in a new folder by referring to `myapi/auth` and `myapi/api`.
+Then register the blueprint in `myapi/app.py`.
+To add dummy variables on initialization, add to `myapi/manage.py`.

+Then run `flask db migrate` and `flask db upgrade` to update the schemas in the current database.
+Execute `flask run` to run the application.

 ## Running tests